France and the United Nations Security Council

 The Presidency of the Council is carried out by each of the permanent and non-permanent members of the Council for a period of one month on a rotational basis according to alphabetic order in English.

 What does the President of the Security Council do?

 The Presidency of the Security Council is responsible for facilitating the debates and the general organization of the Council’s work for the month.
 While the position does not have any particular prerogatives, it is nevertheless an opportunity to give political impetus in certain direction.

 In general terms, a presidency is punctuated by:

 - the calendar of regular and obligatory deadlines such as renewal of mandates for peacekeeping operations, Secretariat’s briefings and open debates;

 - the organization of meetings at the initiative of the Presidency in order to define its priorities.

 What is France’s position on UN Security Council reform?

-France has long been in favour of expanding the Security Council in both categories of members: permanent and non-permanent.
-It is also supporting Germany, Brazil, India and Japan in their accession to permanent member status, as well as greater Security Council representation for African countries, including as permanent members.
+France has long been in favour of Security Council reform in order to increase its authority and representativeness, while maintaining its decision-making abilities.
+France is in favour of expanding the Security Council in both categories of members: permanent and non-permanent.
+It also supports permanent Security Council seats for Germany, Brazil, India and Japan, as well as a greater representation of African countries at the Security Council, including among permanent members.

 Furthermore, in 2013 France launched an initiative proposing a collective and voluntary agreement by permanent members of the Security Council whereby permanent members shall not exercise the right to veto in the event of mass atrocities.
 The Security Council’s ability to prevent or put an end to situations of mass atrocities is key to its legitimacy.
-As of September 2020, the political declaration of support to this initiative, carried by France and Mexico, had been approved by 105 countries.
+In September 2020, the political declaration in support of this initiative set out by France and Mexico had been approved by 105 countries.